Light-nuclei production in heavy-ion collisions within a thermodynamical approach: Results

 \section{Results}

 To partially overcome the aforementioned problem of the afterburner stage for the light nuclei, we imitate the afterburner effect by later freeze-out for light nuclei.
 For this imitation we need to estimate the suitable late freeze-out.
 This we do by fitting the afterburner effect for protons by means of the late freeze-out.
 We choose protons because they are closely related to the light nuclei.
+The basic idea behind such imitation is as follows.
+If the afterburner effect for protons can be imitated by the late freeze-out, we anticipate that the same late freeze-out can do the same for light nuclei.

 In the 3FD calculations a differential, i.e. cell-by-cell, freeze-out is implemented \cite{Russkikh:2006aa}.
 The freeze-out procedure starts when the local energy density drops down to the freeze-out value $\varepsilon_{\scr{frz}}$, which is conventionally taken to be 0.4 GeV/fm$^3$ for all collision energies and centralities.
 The freeze-out criterion is checked in the analyzed cell and in eight surrounding cells.
 If the criterion is met in all cells and if the analyzed cell is adjacent to the vacuum (i.e if at least one of the surrounding cells is ``empty''\footnote{Frozen-out cells are removed from the hydrodynamical evolution.}), then the considered cell is counted as frozen out.
 The latter condition prevents formation of bubbles of frozen-out matter inside the still hydrodynamically evolving matter.
 Thus, the actual energy density of frozen-out cell turns out to be lower than $\varepsilon_{\scr{frz}}$.
 Therefore, $\varepsilon_{\scr{frz}}$ has a meaning of a ``trigger'' value that indicates possibility of the freeze-out.
 This freeze-out pattern is similar to the process of expansion of a compressed and heated fluid into vacuum, mechanisms of which were studied both experimentally and theoretically, see discussion in Ref. \cite{Russkikh:2006aa}.
 The freeze-out is associated with evaporation from the surface of the expanding fluid.